 Food Service

 Vending machines are easily accessible to students at both campuses.
 Students on the Danville Campus may use the hospital cafeteria located across the street.
-Students on the Charleston Campus have access to a food court located within the MLK Student Union of the Eastern Illinois University Campus.
+Students on the Charleston Campus have access to several food vendors in the area.